-15.3 HOW TO OPERATE SSB IN SPLIT MODE
+17.3 HOW TO OPERATE SSB IN SPLIT MODE

 Many DXpeditions prefer to operate in split mode, in which they transmit on one frequency, but listen on another, up or down a few kilohertz.
 In order to do this with Maestro, the A Slice must be set to the DX station's transmitting frequency, and the B Slice must be inactive.
-Press the B Slice TX button or the Split button if defined.
-The B Slice will become active, its frequency will be set to a value 5 KHz higher than the A Slice's frequency and the transmitter control will move to the B Slice.
+Press the B Slice TX button.
+The B Slice will become active, its frequency will be set to a value 5 KHz higher than the A Slice Receiver's frequency and the transmitter control will move to the B Slice.
 Your Panadapter display should look similar to this:

 If you prefer, you can use the Slice audio controls to pan the Slice audio so one receiver is in your left ear and the other is in your right ear.
-Touch and drag the L/R control in the Slice control panel to move that Slice's audio to the left or right ear.
+Touch and drag the L/R control in the Slice Receiver Menu to move that Slice Receiver's audio to the left or right ear.